rdkcentral/firebolt-apis/requirements/specifications/lifecycle/index.md

 > call in response.
 >
 > Once the platform receives the `destroyResult` call, then the platform
-> may proceed with app unloading.
+> may proceed with app destroying.
 >
 > If the app times out or makes an `destroyError` call, then the app
 > **MUST** be terminated.